-Note that all references to the Euro currency are also converted in the currency of the Fund for which the report is done.
-Conversion rate used from the currency of the Fund to Euro is ECB 2022 average exchange rate.

-Given the Fund's type of investments (loans and bonds), calculation of the GHG emissions, Carbon Footprint and Carbon Investee were done based on the investee companies' total assets to replace the investee companies' enterprise value, and on their net interest income to replace the the investee companies' revenues.
+- \ Note that all references to the Euro currency are also converted into the currency of the Fund for which the report is prepared.
+In cases where values are not already in EUR, they undergo conversion.
+Conversely, if the values are in EUR, they remain unchanged and are not subject to conversion.
+The conversion rate utilized from the currency of the Fund to Euro is based on the ECB 2023 average exchange rate. - \\Given the Fund's type of investments (loans and bonds), calculation of the GHG emissions, Carbon Footprint and GHG Intensity were done based on the investee companies' total assets to replace the investee companies' enterprise value, and on their gross interest income to replace the investee companies' revenues.